 I don’t think I knew when I founded Gladiator Consulting how deeply affected and informed philanthropy is by racial and structural inequity.

 I don’t think I knew when I founded Gladiator Consulting how deeply affected and informed philanthropy is by racial and structural inequity.
-Or how some of the racist systems that I’ve seen in other aspects of my life impacted the work that non-profits are trying to achieve in our community.
-It was through doing work with NCCJ, Arch City Defenders, and Forward Through Ferguson and picking up some education-facing clients that I realized with clarity this idea that St. Louis has a very generous community, but we’re generous in a way that makes us feel comfortable enough that we did something; not actually enough that we’ve changed our narrative.
+Or how some of the racist systems I’ve seen in other aspects of my life impacted the work non-profits are trying to achieve in our community.
+It was through doing work with NCCJ, Arch City Defenders, and Forward Through Ferguson, and picking up some education-facing clients, that I realized with clarity this idea that St. Louis has a very generous community, but we’re generous in a way that makes us feel comfortable enough that we did something — not actually enough that we’ve changed our narrative.
 St. Louis has been voted the most generous community and every year there’s some announcement that comes out that we’re all expected to celebrate.
 There is this large transfer of resources that happens.
 But it’s happening more with our universities, our hospitals, and our cultural institutions – not with organizations who are leading and driving the change our community deeply needs.